Electric Vertical Aircraft (EVA)

 Los Angeles has recently announced their Urban Air Mobility Partnership–– an initiative that will help shape Los Angeles as a key player in the electric vertical mobility race.

 The city is undeniably a car city, but we’d like to see Angelenos take to the air.
-Mayor Garcetti, the City and the Department of Transportation have partnered with Urban Movement Labs and Hyundai to bring urban air mobility to Los Angeles.
+Mayor Garcetti, the City, and the Department of Transportation have partnered with Urban Movement Labs and Hyundai to bring urban air mobility to Los Angeles.

-Electric Vertical Aircraft (EVA) or eVTOLs are flying now and will bring point-to-point, quiet, safe, zero-emission flight to cities across the world.
+Electric Vertical Aircraft (EVA) or eVTOLs are flying now and will bring point-to-point, quiet, safe, emission-free flight to cities across the world.
 BLADE has projected certification by 2025, but Fiat Chrysler just announced plans to begin production as soon as 2023.
 Many aircraft manufacturers, and even other automakers like GM are working on Electrical Aircraft designs.

 Automakers see the opportunity to use batteries and technology they have developed for ground-based electric vehicles for aircraft.
 BLADE welcomes earlier certification and adoption and are excited to see more great companies joining the race to build electric aircraft.
 BLADE already flies to our Downtown LA / Staples center helipad and welcome building new vertiports connecting Los Angeles.
 By doing so, we can connect all of greater Los Angeles by air and all we need is more places to land.
 Electrification will make flying quieter, safer, greener, and more affordable.